Eldaste/ChimechoBot/README.md

 Bot can be tried out here https://discord.gg/44j5GBg

-Scaleable to a server without a set numebr of channels.
+Scaleable to a server without a set numeber of channels.
+Blacklist for individual channels exists.